简体中文 / [English]

 2022-07-08

-• After a year on ESXi + black DSM, switched to unRAID due to difficulties upgrading DSM, details here
+• After a year on ESXi + hacked Synology, switched to unRAID due to Synology upgrade difficulties—details here

-• Didn’t purchase an unRAID license, but cracking unRAID is pretty easy anyway
+• Never actually bought a unRAID license, but cracking it was pretty easy

 2022-05-16

-• Added two 4T OEM HDDs (Seagate + WD) for the unRAID array
+• Added two 4T OEM HDDs (Seagate + WD) for unRAID array

-• Reused a 512G NVMe SSD from an old laptop
+• Used a 512G NVMe SSD salvaged from an old laptop

 2022-02-04

-• Upgraded AC2100 OpenWRT to the official stable release, replacing the previous custom mod (has since only run a DDNS service, stable for over 2 years)
+• Upgraded AC2100 OpenWRT to the official release, replaced the previous heavily-modded custom firmware (now only runs DDNS—stable for over 2 years)

 2022-01-21

-• Running various Docker containers on the Synology
+• Running a series of Docker containers on Synology

-• Figured out how to proxy any protocol over QuickConnect using VMess (QC as a universal proxy)
+• Figured out how to run VMess over QuickConnect—basically proxy any protocol through QC

 2021-08-13

-• Running black DSM and Windows, with HDDs passed through directly to DSM for storage management; DSM hosts various Docker containers (crawlers, databases, etc.)
+• Running hacked Synology and Windows.
+Passed HDDs through to Synology for storage management.
+Synology hosts various Docker containers (scrapers, databases, etc.)

 2021-07-28

-• Despite its beautiful industrial design, it had too many bugs—sold it on Xianyu (Chinese secondhand marketplace)
+• Despite the beautiful industrial design, it had too many bugs—listed on Xianyu (idle fish) and sold

-• Tried installing ESXi on an external USB drive, but it turned out to be unstable—ended up buying a 16G Optane drive specifically for ESXi
+• Later tried installing ESXi on a USB drive—turned out unstable.
+Bought a 16G Optane drive specifically for ESXi

 2021-07-22

-• The iLO management system had a bug: during boot with a network cable plugged in, it would throw an error about an Intel(R) PRO/1000 9.4.06 PCI-E NIC—even though this machine didn’t have that card
+• iLO management system had a bug: during boot with Ethernet connected, it would throw an error about an Intel(R) PRO/1000 9.4.06 PCI-E NIC—despite the machine not having that card

-• Sent it back to the lab in Wuhan for repair; fixed after a firmware update
+• Sent it back to the Wuhan lab for repair—firmware update fixed it

 2021-07-02

-• Received the HP Gen10+ from Germany, installed ESXi as the base system (and yes, this model has a cracked iLO card)
+• Received HP Gen10+ from Germany, installed ESXi as the base system (this model even has a cracked iLO card!)

 This article is licensed under the CC BY-NC-SA 4.0 license.